DanielT404/rest-user-management/README.md

    - permissions
    ### Optional headers:
    - X-Auth-Token || create a default admin user with the x-auth-token key generated on app initialization.
-5. PUT /users/:id - update an existing user field.
+5. PATCH /users/:id - update an existing user field.
    ### Optional fields:
    - username: to modify the username
    - password: to modify the password